SSRQ-SDS-FDS/ssrq-editio/README.md

 ## Get up and running

-The digital scholarly edition is an eXist-DB based project and was originally build with `ant`.
-Since `29f7db1` the build-process has been rewritten and is based on python tooling (like other software e.g. [the TEI-XML schema](https://github.com/SSRQ-SDS-FDS/ssrq-schema)).
+The digital scholarly edition is an Python based project.
+Originally it was based on the [TEIPublisher](https://teipublisher.com).
+It has been rewritten in Python and uses XSLT to transform the TEI-XML files into HTML.
+The rewritten application tries to tackle some of the shortcomings of the original project:

+- poor performance
+- spaghetti code
+- just a handful of tests
+- various bugs (we had more than 100 open issues in our internal tracker)
+- complex setup and configuration

 ### Development